bookbottles/react-native-challenge/README.md

 ## Notes:

-* You can use any existing boilerplate to bootstrap your app, or build your app from scratch .
+* You can use any existing boilerplate to bootstrap your app, or build your app from scratch.
 Keep in mind that the app must be easily executable from the command line.
-* Send us your code in a zip file.
+* Send us your code in a zip file with a README.md doc with instructions on how to run the dev environment and production builds.

 Good luck!